Guardians Brotherhood

 The Guardians Brotherhood is a socio-civic service fraternity established in the Philippines in 1976.
-It is considered as one of the biggest and most respected fraternity in the country, with members mainly coming from the police/military, government, law, judiciary, and security sector.
-At present, there are numerous factions and branches carrying the name "Guardians," which are all under the umbrella of the Guardians Brotherhood organization.
-All of the branches stemmed to the Diablo Squad which was founded by Sgt.
-Leborio "GMF Abraham" Jangao Jr along with ten other members from the then Philippine Constabulary (now Philippine National Police).
-The group, which started off as a military fraternal organization, eventually took in civilian members in 1980 with the so-called Magic Group or Magic Five, which is composed of prosecutors and lawyers.
+It is considered one of the country's biggest and most respected fraternities, with members mainly coming from the police/military, government, law, judiciary, and security sectors.

+At present, numerous factions and branches are carrying the name "Guardians," which are all under the umbrella of the Guardians Brotherhood organization.
+All of the branches stemmed from the Diablo Squad which was founded by Sgt.
+Leborio "GMF Abraham" Jangao Jr. along with ten other members from the then Philippine Constabulary (now Philippine National Police).
+The group, which started as a military fraternal organization, eventually took in civilian members in 1980 with the so-called Magic Group ("Mg" Mark Skin) or Magic Five, which is composed of prosecutors and lawyers.
 In 1984, the then Diablo Squad Crime Busters changed and registered under the name Guardians Brotherhood Inc.